-- 1. Hayward Solar LLC is a wholly owned indirect subsidiary of CD Clean Energy and Infrastructure VII JV, LLC ("CD Fund VII"), a clean energy infrastructure fund. - 2.
-Arevon Energy Management ("Arevon") is an affiliate of CD Fund VII with the mandate to oversee the development and energy products marketing while Arevon Asset Management is another affiliate of CD Fund VII that oversees financial and operational asset management; both are focused on providing highly specialized services to ensure portfolio growth. - 3.
-Tenaska, an energy development company with headquarters in Omaha, Nebraska is providing development services to Arevon for the Project.
-Tenaska is one of the leading independent power producers in the United States and has developed approximately 10,000 MW of natural gas-fueled and renewable power generation with its affiliates.
-Tenaska, alongside Arevon, will be overseeing the Project.
-Tenaska most recently completed construction and commenced operation of the Nobles 2 Wind Project in Nobles County, Minnesota.
+1. Hayward Solar LLC is a wholly owned indirect subsidiary of CD Clean Energy and Infrastructure VII JV, LLC (CD Fund VII), a clean energy infrastructure fund.1 Hayward Solar is a Delaware limited liability company registered with the Minnesota Secretary of State.

+2. Arevon Energy Management (Arevon) is an affiliate of CD Fund VII with the mandate to oversee the development and energy products marketing while Arevon Asset Management is another affiliate of CD Fund VII that oversees financial and operational asset management; both are focused on providing highly specialized services to ensure portfolio growth.2

+3. Tenaska, Inc. (Tenaska) is an energy development company with headquarters in Omaha, Nebraska.
+Tenaska is providing development services to Arevon for the Project.3 Tenaska is one of the leading independent power producers in the United States and has developed approximately 10,000 MW of natural gas-fueled and renewable power generation with its affiliates.
+Tenaska, alongside Arevon, will oversee the Project.
+Tenaska most recently completed construction and commenced operation of the Nobles 2 Wind Project in Nobles County, Minnesota.4